GeorgeHernandez/GeorgeHernandez/Heuristics.md

 - [Johari window](https://en.wikipedia.org/wiki/Johari_window).
 Contemporarily used by Donald Rumsfeld when he said ["There are known knowns"](https://en.wikipedia.org/wiki/There_are_known_knowns.)
   - Arena.
 Known knowns.
 Perceived by self & others.
   - Blind Spot.
 Unknown knowns.
 Not perceived by self, but perceived by others.
   - Façade.
 Known unknowns.
-Not perceived by self, but not perceived by others.
+Perceived by self, but not perceived by others.
 This may indicate a conspiracy theory (☹️) or new knowledge (😃).
   - Unknown.
 Unknown unknowns.
 Not perceived by self & others.
 - [Nature versus Nurture](https://en.wikipedia.org/wiki/Nature_versus_nurture).
 Especially be wary of indoctrination.
   - [_Physis_ (Greek)](https://en.wikipedia.org/wiki/Physis) v [_Nomos_ (Greek)](<https://en.wikipedia.org/wiki/Nomos_(mythology)>)